hicetnunc2000/hicetnunc/README.md

 docker container rm --force hicetnunc
 ```

-disclaimer: no forks or alternative services are associated with the present project nor endorsed in this development context.
+disclaimer: no forks or alternative services are associated nor endorsed with the project in the present development context.

 check the issues for contributing